 The main centres of this trade are the states of Uttar Pradesh, Madhya Pradesh, West Bengal, Andhra Pradesh, Delhi, Gujarat, Rajasthan and Bihar.

-I hope the eye the owls have ward off our evil intentions towards them and keep the magnificient birds among us .
+I hope the eye the owls have, ward off our evil intentions towards them and keep the magnificent birds among us .